oneananda/Software-Architecture-Best-Practices/Software Architecture QA/Scalable Fault-Tolerant Cost-Effective Architecture/README.md

 Use a CDN like Amazon CloudFront or Azure CDN to serve static content (e.g., images, CSS, JS) closer to the user, reducing latency.

+**Event-Driven Architecture:**

+Implement an event-driven model using a message broker like AWS SQS/SNS, Azure Service Bus, or Kafka for asynchronous communication between microservices, improving scalability and decoupling services.

+**Auto-scaling:**

+Set up auto-scaling policies for both the application layer and the database to automatically adjust resources based on traffic and usage patterns.